NZOI/NZOI.github.io/nzic/rules.md

 ### Cheating

-Cheating will be punished by disqualification.
+Cheating will result in disqualification.